informalsystems/tendermint-rs/CONTRIBUTING.md

 ## Changelog

 Every non-trivial PR must update the [CHANGELOG.md].
+This is accomplished indirectly by adding entries to the `.changelog` folder in [unclog][unclog] format. `CHANGELOG.md` will be built by whomever is responsible for performing a release just prior to release - this is to avoid changelog conflicts prior to releases.

 The Changelog is *not* a record of what Pull Requests were merged;
 the commit history already shows that.
 The Changelog is a notice to the user